Epistles of Christ and Abgar

 Mirkovic, Alexander.
 Prelude to Constantine: The Abgar Tradition in Early Christianity.
 Studies in the Religion and History of Early Christianity 15.
 Frankfurt am Main: Peter Lang, 2004.

 Palmer, Andrew.
 “King Abgar of Edessa, Eusebius and Constantine.”
-In The Sacred Centre as the Focus of Political Interest: Proceedings of the Symposium Held on the Occasion of the 375th Anniversary of the University of Groningen, 5–8 March 1989, edited by Hans Bakker, 3–29.
+Pages 3–29 in The Sacred Centre as the Focus of Political Interest: Proceedings of the Symposium Held on the Occasion of the 375th Anniversary of the University of Groningen, 5–8 March 1989.
+Edited by Hans Bakker.
 Groninger: Egbert Forsten, 1992.